What does the air handler do for my system?

 Yes, especially in modern homes that have been sealed well for energy efficiency.
 According to the Environmental Protection Agency (EPA), your exposure to air pollutants can be much higher indoors than outdoors.
-Donahue Heating and Air Conditioning offers our Lakewood customers a suite of IAQ products that renew, filter and protect your indoor air.
-Learn more: Lakewood indoor air quality
+Donahue Heating & Air Conditioning offers our Long Beach customers a suite of IAQ products that renew, filter and protect your indoor air.
+Learn more: Long Beach indoor air quality

 What is the best thermostat to use with my system?

 A programmable thermostat can save you money on utilities by helping you only use your furnace or air conditioner (or heat pump) when you needed.
 Homeowners can save more than the cost of the thermostat when they are installed and used correctly.
 Call Donahue Heating & Air Conditioning at 562-760-3263 to get more information about an updated thermostat that can save you money and offer time saving features such as remote access.

 Questions on purchasing an HVAC system

 What is involved in installing a new system?

 Besides proper load testing and system design, the other most significant component is ductwork.
 The ducts for your home can be made of either metal or fiberglass.
 Ducts need to be properly sized to deliver the right amount of air to each room.
 A central cooling system uses supply and return ducts.
 The supply duct is attached to the outlet of the furnace or air handler and delivers air to individual zones in your home.
 The size of the ductwork going into a space is determined by the amount of air that needs to be delivered to that particular area in your home.
 Poor ductwork design and installation can cost significantly in comfort and energy savings.
 Contact us at 562-760-3263 to have your HVAC installation done right.